Stochastic Calculus via Stopping Derivatives: Stochastic integration and uniqueness

 defines a continuous process $(X)$ with drift process $(B)$ and variance-rate process $(\sigma^2)$ satisfying $X_0 = C_0$. \end{theorem} \begin{proof} It is standard that the stochastic integral $Y_t := \int_0^t {\sigma_s} \, dW_s$ defines a continuous local martingale $(Y)$ with quadratic variation process ${\int\! \sigma^2}$.
 Since $(Y) = (X - C_0 - \int\!
 B)$, it is immediate from Proposition~\ref{proposition:local-martingale-problem} that $(X-C_0)$ has drift process $(B)$ and variance-rate process $(\sigma^2)$.
 Hence $(X)$ does too. \end{proof}

-We remark that Theorem~\ref{theorem:stochastic-integral} includes, as a special case, the following global version of the right-differentiable formulation of the deterministic Fundamental Theorem of Calculus: if a right-continuous function $f$ on $[0,\infty)$ satisfies $\int_0^t |f(s)| {\mathit{d}s} < \infty$, for all $t$, then the continuous function $t \mapsto \int_0^t f(s) {\mathit{d}s}$ is right differentiable with right derivative $f$.
-(Cf.\ the local version in Section~\ref{section:preliminaries}.)
-In the case of Theorem~\ref{theorem:stochastic-integral}, the right-continuity assumption, which is clearly needed, is built into the definition of path-integrability (Definition~\ref{definition:path-integrable}).
+We remark that Theorem~\ref{theorem:stochastic-integral} includes, as a special case, the following global version of the right-differentiable formulation of the deterministic fundamental theorem of calculus: if a right-continuous function $f$ on $[0,\infty)$ satisfies $\int_0^t |f(s)| {\mathit{d}s} < \infty$, for all $t$, then the continuous function $t \mapsto \int_0^t f(s) {\mathit{d}s}$ is right differentiable with right derivative $f$.
+In the case of Theorem~\ref{theorem:stochastic-integral}, the right-continuity assumption, which is clearly needed, is built into our definition of path-integrability (Definition~\ref{definition:path-integrable}).

 Theorem~\ref{theorem:stochastic-integral} recovers $(\sigma^2)$ as the variance rate, but does not directly recover $(\sigma)$ itself.
 This is by necessity, as the $\sigma_s$ values are not quantities that are intrinsic to the process $(X)$.
 They rather expresses a relationship between $(X)$ and the background Brownian motion $(W)$.
-We remark that~\cite{Allouba} presents a stochastic Fundamental Theorem of Calculus that does recover $\sigma_s$ itself, by making use of an exotic form of time derivative at $s$ for the quadratic covariation of $(X_t)_t$ and $(W_t)_t$.
+We remark that~\cite{Allouba} presents a stochastic fundamental theorems of calculus that does recover $\sigma_s$ itself, by making use of an exotic form of time derivative at $s$ for the quadratic covariation of $(X)$ and $(W)$.
+A more systematic result in a similar direction appears as \cite[Theorem~5.8]{CF}, where the process $(\sigma)$ is recovered as the \emph{vertical derivative} $\nabla_{W}X$ of $(X)$ with respect to $(W)$, defined using the \emph{functional It\^{o} calculus}, whose development is the main contribution of \emph{op.\ cit.}

 Theorem~\ref{theorem:stochastic-integral} gives an existence result: given $C_0$, $(B)$ and nonnegative $(A) = (\sigma^2)$, one can find a process $(X)$ that has these as initial distribution, drift process and variance-rate process respectively.
 Since one could replace $\sigma$ in Theorem~\ref{theorem:stochastic-integral} with $-{\sigma}$, it is not surprising that $C_0$, $(B)$ and $(\sigma^2)$ do not characterise $(X)$, not even up to equality in distribution, as the example below illustrates.
 Recall that two continuous processes $(X)$ and $(Y)$ are said to be \emph{equal in distribution} if $(X)$ and $(Y)$ induce the same probability measure on the standard Borel space $C([0,\infty))$ of continuous functions from $[0,\infty)$ to $\mathbb{R}$.